goldshtn/spark-workshop/python/lab4-propprices.md

 In a previous lab, we used the Python `csv` module to parse CSV files.
 However, because we're working with structured data, the Spark SQL framework can be easier to use and provide better performance.
 We are going to use the `pyspark_csv` third-party open source module to create a `DataFrame` from an RDD of CSV lines.

-> **NOTE**: The `pyspark_csv.py` file is in the `Downloads` directory on the VirtualBox appliance.
+> **NOTE**: The `pyspark_csv.py` file is in the `~/externals` directory on the appliance.
 You can also [download it yourself](https://github.com/seahboonsiew/pyspark-csv) and place it in some directory.
 >
 > This module also depends on the `dateutils` module, which typically doesn't ship with Python.
-It is already installed in the VirtualBox appliance.
+It is already installed in the appliance.
 To install it on your own machine, run the following from a terminal window:

 ```
 sudo easy_install dateutils